-For t the years ende ed December 31,
+For the years ended December 31,

-2021 2020
+2022 2021

-\$ 327,803 322,130
+Futures commission revenues - CSC Futures (HK) Ltd. \$ 310,640 327,803

 Future commission revenues is the commission revenue from future trading by CSC Futures (HK) Ltd, the second level subsidiary, which is reflected under "Brokerage Commission Income".
 The Group recognized the commission from CSC Futures (HK) Ltd as "Futures commission revenues" in the consolidated financial statements.